 Vietnam is a country blessed with beautiful landscapes, temples, history, and more.
 Vietnam is one of the world’s largest producers of rice.
-Farmers in Vietnam having been producing rice in Vietnam for thousands of years and over that time they have adapted their farming techniques to adapt to the local terrain hence rice fields.
+Farmers in Vietnam have been producing rice in Vietnam for thousands of years and over that time they have adapted their farming techniques to adapt to the local terrain hence rice fields.
 Where to see rice fields In Vietnam?

 Pictures of rice fields in Vietnam can be seen all over Instagram.
 There are a number of places in Vietnam where you can see rice fields in Vietnam.
 These are mostly found in northern Vietnam and the Mekong Delta.
 You can see rice fields in Sapa, Mekong Delta, Bac Son Valley, and more.